OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 ``global_accounts`` that are a list of accounts the user has access to.
 However, this functionality is not limited to accounts or even option lists.
-You could generate global dynamic lists of queues, partitions, node types, gpu types or any option list you wish a user to choose from.
+You could generate global dynamic lists of queues, partitions, node types, GPU types or any option list you wish a user to choose from.

 The easiest way to do this is to invoke the script in the ERB file itself.